XcodesOrg/xcodes/README.md

 # Clean first
 make clean

-# Make a release build of xcodes, sign it, and create a Homebrew bottle
+# Make a release build of xcodes, sign it, and zip it
+make zip
+# Create a Homebrew bottle
 make bottle VERSION="$VERSION"

 # Notarize the release build